Which airlines are best for people asthma and allergies?

 The risk of an allergic reaction may be reduced if passengers inform the flight crew of their allergy and request special accommodations.
 These measures include:

-- Ask to preboard to clean the tray table and seat with a sanitary wipe
+- Ask to preboard to clean the tray table and seat with a commercial wipe

 - Request a nut-free meal or avoid airline-provided food